he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/spell/Animate Rope.md

 ---
 You cause a length or section of rope or a rope-like object to animate and follow simple commands.
 You can give it two commands when you Cast the Spell, and one command each time you Sustain the Spell.

 * **Bind** (attack) The rope attempts to partially bind a creature.
 Attempt a spell attack roll against the target's Reflex DC.
 If you succeed, the target takes a –10-foot circumstance penalty to its Speed (–20-foot on a critical success).
-This ends if the target [[Escape]] against your spell DC or breaks the rope.
+This ends if the target [[DATABASE/action/Escape|Escapes]] against your spell DC or breaks the rope.
 (A standard adventuring rope has Hardness 2, HP 8, and a Broken Threshold of 4.)
 * **Coil** The rope forms a tidy, coiled stack.
 * **Crawl** The rope inches along the ground like a snake, moving one of its ends 10 feet.
 The rope must move along a surface, but that surface doesn't need to be horizontal.
 * **Knot** The rope ties a sturdy knot in itself.